Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Introduction

-\textbf{Literature Review}.
-Before we conclude this Introduction, we briefly discuss the econometric foundation on which this research stands.
+\textbf{Literature Review and Contributions}.
+Our paper makes econometric contributions to the literature on financial crises by highlighting the Nickell bias of FE in panel LP.
+The methodology extends beyond the literature on financial crises.
+The panel LP with fixed effects is also widely used in empirical macroeconomics, for example, to assess the dynamic impacts of political shocks, monetary and fiscal policies, and pandemics \citep{acemoglu2019democracy,jorda2022longer,gilchrist2022sovereign}.
+Moreover, its recent adoption in applied microeconomic studies at sectoral, firm, product, or household levels further underscores the broad relevance of addressing Nickell bias, particularly given the large cross-sectional dimensions and short time horizons typical of these datasets \citep{bahaj2020home, ottonello2020financial, caldara2022measuring, boehm2023long}.\footnote{See \citet{jorda2025local} for a comprehensive review of the local projection method and its broad applications.} Our SPJ can also be easily applied in those studies to deal with the Nickell bias.

+This study is built upon an econometric basis.
 The finite sample bias of time series AR models is raised by \citet{kendall1954}.
-The detrimental effect of such bias is amplified in panel data. \citet{nickell1981biases} showcases the treacherous nature of panel data: a seemingly innocuous procedure may face unexpected difficulty when a transformation takes care of the individual-specific heterogeneity embodied by the FE; see a recent survey by \citet{okui20211}.
-When $T$ is finite, \citet{Anderson1982}, and \citet{arellano1991some}, \citet{arellano1995another}, \citet{Hsiao2002} fix the Nickell bias based on instrument variables (IV) constructed from past observations.
-In recent years as more time periods are collected in panel data, researchers have taken advantage of the large-$N$-large-$T$ asymptotic framework.
-Passing $T$ to infinity opens many possibilities as well as challenges; see \citet{fernandez2018fixed}. \citet{Kiviet1995} and \citet{bun2005bias} show that the Nickell bias can be corrected by analytical formula without resorting to instruments. \citet{Dhaene2015} tackle the Nickell bias by SPJ, which spares applied researchers from analytical derivations.
+The detrimental effect of such bias is amplified in panel data. \citet{nickell1981biases} showcases the treacherous nature of panel data: a seemingly innocuous procedure may face unexpected difficulty when a transformation takes care of the individual-specific heterogeneity embodied by the fixed effects; see a recent survey by \citet{okui20211}.
+Regarding the estimation of IRFs, the Nickell bias is well-known in dynamic panel VAR literature \citep{holtz1988estimating,hahn2002asymptotically,Arellano2003,greenaway2013multistep}.
+With the increasing popularity of single-equation LP for IRF estimation due to its simplicity, the Nickell bias and its implications in the panel LP framework have so far remained unrecognized in the literature.
+To the best of our knowledge, this paper is the first to point out the omnipresence of Nickell bias even if the lagged dependent variables are absent from the regressors \citep{jorda2025local}.

-The Nickell bias in a single-equation dynamic panel model naturally extends to panel VAR. \citet{holtz1988estimating} consider estimating the coefficients with the help of IV under finite $T$. \citet{hahn2002asymptotically} start their analysis in a panel VAR and then narrow it down to a single equation with lagged dependent variables. \citet{greenaway2013multistep} studies the bias-variance trade-off of multi-step prediction of panel VAR and follows \citet{hahn2002asymptotically} for bias correction.
-Though the symptom of (implicit) Nickell bias arises from the VAR, LP focuses on a single equation of economic interest.
-As a result, in this paper we employ \citet{Dhaene2015}'s single-equation SPJ estimator as an ``automated'' method, instead of SPJ's panel VAR version \citep{dhaene2016bias}.